JMcKenna01/ExpressNoteTaker/README.md

 Express.js - Backend server framework for route management and server-side logic.
 Node.js - JavaScript runtime environment that executes server-side code.
 JSON - Data format used for storing and transporting notes data.
+Screenshot
+CLICK-HERE

-# Link to the Deployed Application
+Link to the Deployed Application https://jmckenna01.github.io/Express-Note-Taker/

-https://jmckenna01.github.io/Express-Note-Taker/
+# Credits

+N/A

 # License

 This project is licensed under the MIT License.